Direct baryogenesis in the broken phase: Conclusions

 \section{Conclusions}

 In this paper, we have shown a new mechanism for baryogenesis with the reheating temperature lower than the electroweak scale.
 In the effective theory approach, we have assumed the presence of the dimension nine baryon number violating operators which preserves the baryon parity.
 The high energy quarks produced from the decays of heavy particles, such as inflaton, moduli, or gravitino, undergo flavor oscillation, and lose the energy through the scattering with the ambient thermal plasma.
 Although the dimension nine operators are very weak at low energy satisfying the experimental constraints, during the energy loss processes of the quarks they are so efficient that the sufficient amount of baryon asymmetry is created.
 The scenario can be tied to the neutron-antineutron oscillation if all the dimension nine operators do not have a significant hierarchy in size, and thus can be confirmed.
 We also discussed in a UV model that the flavor/CP observables are searched for in the future.
 Our mechanism is compatible with various low-reheating temperature scenarios or low cutoff scale models.\footnote{There are interesting theoretical implications on scalar dark matter~\cite{Graham:2018jyp, Guth:2018hsa, Markkanen:2018gcw, Ho:2019ayl, Takahashi:2019pqf, Okada:2019yne, AlonsoAlvarez:2019cgw, Marsh:2019bjr} in the context of low-scale inflation which lasts long enough.
-Alternatively, the mechanism may be important in the context of the ``trans-Planckian censorship conjecture" which restricts the inflation energy density smaller than~$10^9\GEV$~\cite{Bedroya:2019snp, Bedroya:2019tba}.}
+Alternatively, the mechanism may be important in the context of the ``trans-Planckian censorship conjecture" which restricts the inflation energy density smaller than~$10^9\GEV$~\cite{Bedroya:2019snp, Bedroya:2019tba}.
+See also Refs.~\cite{Mizuno:2019bxy,Kadota:2019dol} for altering the bound.
+In both cases, an even lower reheating temperature is required. }